COVESA/dlt-daemon/doc/dlt.conf.5.md

 The DLT daemon is the central application which gathers logs and traces from different applications, stores them temporarily or permanently and transfers them to a DLT client application, which could run directly on the COVESA system or more likely on some external tester device.

-The configuration file dlt.conf allows to configure the different runtime behaviour of the dlt-daemon.
+The configuration file dlt.conf allows one to configure the different runtime behaviour of the dlt-daemon.
 It is loaded during startup of dlt-daemon.

 # GENERAL OPTIONS